Skip to main content

 from auth import ALGORITHM, SECRET_KEY, user_provider

-from authz import guard
+from authz import guard, lifespan

 from fastapi import Depends, FastAPI, Form